fdeblasio/pokeemerald-expansion/README.md

 - Nidoran F:
     - Learns Poison Tail, Venoshock, and Poison Jab by level up
+    - Learns Double Kick at level 12 instead of level 25 to help against Roxanne

 - Nidorina:
     - Learns Poison Tail, Venoshock, and Poison Jab by level up